jzzheng22/hlp21-project-group-3/doc/symbol.md

  - Is used to find wires connected to symbol(s).

 *Optional interface functions*

-These are called by adidesh20's BusWire and implemented in JEMerrick's Symbol:
+The following are called by adidesh20's BusWire and implemented in JEMerrick's Symbol:
 `Symbol.getPortWidth (model : Model) (pId : CommonTypes.PortId) : int`
  - Returns width of specified port.

 `Symbol.getHostId (model : Model) (pId : CommonTypes.PortId) : CommonTypes.ComponentId`
  - Returns the ComponentID which the PortID belongs to.

+ The following are called by aamanrebello's Sheet and implemented in JEMerrick's Symbol:
+`getPortIds (model : Model) (sId : CommonTypes.ComponentId) : CommonTypes.PortId list`
+- Returns a list of Port Ids for a given symbol ID.

 ## Messages
 **Received from Sheet via BusWire**